Sr3qt/Path-Tracer/sources.md

 Another great resource is the PBR book.
 It's great if you are not already familiar with 3D rendering and need a helper.

-Free to use book: [Ratracing gems](https://link.springer.com/book/10.1007/978-1-4842-4427-2)
+Free to use book: [Raytracing gems](https://link.springer.com/book/10.1007/978-1-4842-4427-2)

+## GPU precision considerations

+Much smarter people than me, mention edge cases were simple functions are prone to errors due to floating point imprecision.
+Because of this some nice people on stack overflow have written those simple functions accounting for edge cases, so we can just copy-paste.

+- More robust atan by HuaTham [link](https://stackoverflow.com/questions/26070410/robust-atany-x-on-glsl-for-converting-xy-coordinate-to-angle)

+- How to do floating point comparison by P-Gn [link](https://stackoverflow.com/questions/4915462/how-should-i-do-floating-point-comparison)
+-

 ## Camera / Color theory

 Unironically one of the deepest fields out of everything required to build a ray tracer.
 Luckily only surface level knowledge is required for most use cases, but if you want to learn more, here are some useful resources:

 - Why use gamma: [Understanding Gamma Correction](https://www.cambridgeincolour.com/tutorials/gamma-correction.htm).
 Cambridge in Colour
-- Common color conversion forumlas, used by OpneCV - [Color conversions](https://docs.opencv.org/3.1.0/de/d25/imgproc_color_conversions.html)
+- Common color conversion forumlas, used by OpenCV - [Color conversions](https://docs.opencv.org/3.1.0/de/d25/imgproc_color_conversions.html)

 [Back to the top](#sources)😭